"That was probably the most fun game I've ever been a part of," Jackson said. "The crowd was loud, and we were having so much fun out there."

 Referee Ron Cherry left the game in the third quarter after getting flattened in an accidental collision with USC linebacker Michael Hutchings.
 Cherry appeared to be unconscious after hitting the turf, but eventually walked up the tunnel unaided.

-THE TAKEAWAYNotre Dame: This was an embarrassing end to an uncommonly ugly year for the Irish.
+Notre Dame: This was an embarrassing end to an uncommonly ugly year for the Irish.
 Coach Brian Kelly will find little to salvage from this trip to LA, and Tillery was already receiving heavy online criticism for his dirty play before the game ended.

 USC: The Trojans have evolved into one of the nation's best teams over the last two months.
 It happened slightly too late to get into the national title conversation without some serious help, but Helton clearly harnessed USC's formidable talent heading into the postseason.

-UP NEXTUSC: Either an upper-tier bowl game or the Pac-12 title game in Santa Clara.
+USC: Either an upper-tier bowl game or the Pac-12 title game in Santa Clara.